Oleks-Hodov/Obesity_Paradox_Code/README.md

-JS code for the Obesity Paradox Prelimenary ANalysis
+JS code for the Obesity Paradox Preliminary Analysis